A Quantile-based Approach for Hyperparameter Transfer Learning: Introduction

 \section{Introduction}

-Tuning complex machine learning models such as deep neural networks can be a daunting task.
-Object detection or language understanding models often rely on deep neural networks with many tunable hyperparameters, and automatic hyperparameter optimization (HPO) techniques such as Bayesian optimization (BO) are critical to find the good hyperparameters in short time.
-BO addresses the black-box optimization problem by placing a probabilistic model on the function to minimize (e.g., the mapping of neural network hyperparameters to a validation loss), and determine which hyperparameters to evaluate next by trading off exploration and exploitation through an acquisition function.
+Tuning complex machine learning models such as deep neural networks can be daunting.
+Object detection or language understanding models often rely on deep neural networks with many tunable hyperparameters, and automatic hyperparameter optimization (HPO) techniques such as Bayesian optimization (BO) are critical to find good hyperparameters in short time.
+BO addresses the black-box optimization problem by placing a probabilistic model, typically a Gaussian process (GP), on the function to minimize; then, the hyperparameters to evaluate next are determined through an acquisition function that trades off exploration and exploitation.
+Interest in BO has been originally motivated by speeding up HPO pipelines where the function to optimize usually takes hours to evaluate or even thousand of GPU days in total in the case of neural architecture search (NAS) \cite{NAS,Real2018}.
 While traditional BO focuses on each problem in isolation, recent years have seen a surge of interest in \emph{transfer learning} for HPO.
 The key idea is to exploit evaluations from previous, related \emph{tasks} (e.g., the same neural network tuned on multiple datasets) to further speed up the hyperparameter search.

-A central challenge of hyperparameter transfer learning is that different tasks typically have different scales, varying noise levels, and possibly contain outliers, making it hard to learn a joint model.
-In this work, we show how a semi-parametric Gaussian Copula can be leveraged to learn a joint prior across datasets in such a way that scale issues vanish.
-We then demonstrate how such prior estimate can be used to transfer information across tasks and metrics.
-We propose two HPO strategies: a Copula Thompson Sampling and a Gaussian Copula Process.
-We show that these approaches can jointly model several metrics with potentially different scales, such as validation error and compute time, without requiring processing.
-We demonstrate significant speed-ups over a number of baselines in extensive experiments.

-The paper is organized as follows.
-Section~\ref{sec:related_work} reviews related work on transfer learning for HPO.
-Section~\ref{sec:copula_regression} introduces Copula regression, the building block for the HPO strategies we propose in Section~\ref{sec:copula_hpo}.
-Specifically, we show how Copula regression can be applied to design two HPO strategies, one based on Thompson sampling and an alternative GP-based approach.
-Experimental results are given in Section~\ref{sec:experiments} where we evaluate both approaches against state-of-the-art methods on three algorithms.
-Finally, Section~\ref{sec:conclusions} outlines conclusions and further developments.
+A key challenge for joint models is that different black-boxes exhibit heterogeneous scale and noise levels \cite{Bardenet2013,Yogatama2014,Wistuba2018,Feurer2018}.
+The straightforward approach of standardizing outputs \cite{Yogatama2014} only works for tasks with normally distributed observations and no outliers.
+While rank estimation can be used to alleviate scale issues, the difficulty of feeding back rank information to GPs leads to restricting assumptions.
+For instance, \citet{Bardenet2013} does not model rank estimation uncertainty, while \citet{Feurer2018} uses independent GPs removing the adaptivity of the GP to the current task.